nslee333/dev-folder/weather_app/project_notes.md

 [Working]:
 - Display data for City tab.
-  - fetch data works fine.
-    - See if we can include a weathericon.
   -

   - Sustain userSaved cities.
     - 'Save' button not working.

     - Need to implement delete button properly.
       - using localStorage might work, we'll see
     - The issue with this feature is that it's api call intensive.